yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/math_topics/matrix_factorization.md

 - Other Ref: [StackExchange](https://stats.stackexchange.com/questions/134282/relationship-between-svd-and-pca-how-to-use-svd-to-perform-pca)

-## Deep Dive: SVD-related linear algebra basics
+## Deep Dive 1: SVD-related linear algebra basics

-### DD-1.
+### DD1.1.
 Eigenvalue and eigenvector

 This part answer what is eignevector and its understanding.